-RNCM receives over £900,000 to develop joint project supporting students’ professional development
+RNCM receives £900,000 to support students’ professional development

 The RNCM, Royal Central School of Speech and Drama (CSSD) and University of the Arts London (UAL) have been awarded over £900,000 by the Office for Students and Research England to develop a joint entrepreneurial project to support the professional development of students within the creative arts.